 - Two laptops

 - Three dumbbells and two kettlebells

 - One DJ tripod as a standing desk

 How we worked

-We worked primarily out of Airbnbs.
-We didn’t count them all, but we stayed in 20 to 30 different ones.
-We had two requirements:
+We worked primarily out of Airbnbs for which we had two requirements:

 - A decent internet connection

 I spent most of my working hours on Zoom calls, and I had my laptop on my lap for about half of our trip.
-I would be sitting in couches, random chairs, and sometimes on the floor.
+I sat on couches, random chairs, the floor, and the car seat.
 A couple of times I used an ironing board as my desk.
 Many people asked me about neck, back or wrist pain; I never had any.
-This was probably due to a combination of luck, energy from the amazing experience of the trip itself, and proper deadlifts as a prevention mechanism.
+This was probably due to a combination of luck and proper deadlifts.

 Since we did about 20k miles, I'll add 20 interesting facts and 20 photos.